 You can also choose to buy organic or locally produced food and eco-friendly clothing.
 For more information about national standards covering organic food, contact the U.S. Department of Agriculture’s Agricultural Marketing Service.
 There are no national standards for organic clothing, but some fabrics to consider include organic cotton, bark cloth, bamboo, and organic wool.

 Beware: Verify Green Marketing Claims

 The number of eco-label products, claiming that they are "eco-friendly" or "all-natural", has increased due to a growing demand for "green products.
 While this is a positive trend, you may have concerns about "greenwashing" and uncertainty about which environmental standards and labels can be trusted.
-You can use the Federal Trade Commission's Green Guides as a resource to verify that marketing claims regarding the environmental attributes or products are truthful and substantiated.
+The Federal Trade Commission's Green Guides provide guidance for companies that make marketing claims regarding the environmental attributes of their products.
 Here are some tips to help you sort through eco-label marketing:

 - Look for specific (ex. "contains 75% post-consumer recycled materials") rather than vague statements about environmental impact.

 - Determine whether the green marketing claims apply to the packaging, the product, or both.

 - Beware of fake third-party certification.
 Visit Consumer Reports' website to find reliable environmental labels.

 For more information about environmental advertising, contact the FTC.